Bill Aston: Career

-For 1952 he teamed up with Archie Butterworth to build the Aston Butterworth, a car that raced quite well, but was unfortunately very unreliable.
+For 1952, Aston teamed up with Archie Butterworth to build the Aston Butterworth, a car that raced quite well, but was unfortunately very unreliable.
 He entered the car in the British Grand Prix and qualified 30th and last.
 However, he was unable to start the race.
 He then entered the 1952 German Grand Prix, but his car failed on the second lap.
 At the Italian Grand Prix he failed to make it through qualifying.
 Aston raced on into his 60s, with a Mini and a Jaguar, before he retired.